 - You agree the end payment at the beginning of your contract

-- If you don’t want to buy the car, you can just hand it back.
+- If you don’t want to buy the car or van, you can just hand it back.
 So long as you keep within the mileage and condition restrictions, but more on that in a bit.

-However, there are some disadvantages to personal contract purchase.
-For example;
+However, there are also some disadvantages to Personal Contract Purchase.
+For example:

 - If you want to hand the vehicle back and it’s within the agreed mileage and kept in good condition then there’s nothing more you need to do

-- If you hand your car back and it is damaged, you will be charged for the repair.
+- If you hand your car or van back and it is damaged, you will be charged for the repair

-- The interest rate tends to be higher than if you were to get a hire purchase.
-You can read more about hire purchase here.
+- The interest rate tends to be higher than if you were to get a Hire Purchase

-- You are responsible for taxing the car
+- You are responsible for taxing the vehicle

 - It may affect your credit score

-- This is because the full cost of the vehicle is shown on your credit file.
+- The full cost of the vehicle is shown on your credit file.